As a home security company, Crown Securities UK is not going to try and persuade you that a home burglar alarm system is unnecessary.

 Thieves will always target homes that look unoccupied; this can include homes with no car in the driveway, overgrown gardens or few signs of life.

 Next in line for thieves are homes that are obviously unprotected.

 A burglar alarm or CCTV camera is a distinct and clear sign of 'guardianship' and surveys show that burglars will give a wide berth to a house that shows visible signs of protection against intruders.

 Statistics also show that those most at risk from thieves are previous burglary victims, the elderly, those living alone, students and low-income families.

 These are just the sort of people least likely to have invested in sensor alarm systems or taken appropriate measure to deter criminals.

-Those that have been targeted once can expect a return visit too.
+Those homes that have been targeted once can expect a return visit.
 Thieves know only too well that victims of a burglary will have replaced stolen good with brand new items presenting yet another opportunity to make a quick killing.